ajayrrathi/ShriSoft.SharedKernel/README.md

 # ShriSoft.SharedKernel
-This project contain the base class that all the entities.It contain base classes for specification.
+This project contain the base class for all the entities.
+It will act as the base classes for Other Shrisoft nuket packages.